+DM dry matter

-Notes: ^a values taken from Vincent et al. (2020), ^b values taken from Djouaka et al. (2016), ^c value estimated as half of that for Conventional, because measurements were below detection limits.
-DM: dry matter
+^aValues taken from Vincent et al. (2020)

+^bValues taken from Djouaka et al. (2016)

+^cValue estimated as half of that for Conventional, because measurements were below detection limits

-Based on the reference values listed in Table 4, and the nutrients and contaminants values detailed in Table 3, we computed the nutritional indices as depicted in Fig. 3 (NRF{8.4} = NRF8 - LIM4).
-For NRF8 and NRF{8.4}, the larger the index, the better nutrition delivered.
-For LIM4, the smaller the index, the lower negative contribution of substances to limit.
-Lean carrots and Organic tomatoes feature the highest nutritional scores for each crop, mostly driven by higher β -Carotene content (carrots) and lower Pb content (tomatoes).
+Based on the reference values listed in Table 4, and the nutrients and contaminants values detailed in Table 3, we computed the nutritional indices as depicted in Fig. 3 (NRF{8.4}=NRF8-LIM4).
+For NRF8 and NRF{8.4}, the larger the index is, the better the nutrition delivered is.
+For LIM4, the smaller the index is, the lower the negative contribution of substances to limit is.
+Lean carrots and Organic tomatoes feature the highest nutritional scores for each crop, mostly driven by higher β -carotene content (carrots) and lower Pb content (tomatoes).
+An alternative computation

-Table 4.
-Reference intake values for trace nutrients and contaminants (trace elements)
+Table 4 Reference intake values for trace nutrients and contaminants (trace elements)

 Unit/day MRV ^a DV ^b

 Dietary fibre g 30

 Polyphenols mg 500 ^c

 β-Carotene μg 700

 Vitamin B12 μg 2.4

 Ca mg 900

 Fe mg 12.5

 Mn mg 390

 Zn mg 11

 Pb mg 0.3

 Cd mg 0.05

-As mg 0.1
+As Mg 0.1

-Sources: ^a Koumolou et al. (2013) and FAO/WHO (2015), ^b Maillot et al. (2007), ^c Martin (2009).
 Energy densities of carrot and tomato were determined at 34 and 22 kcal/100 g, respectively, following Vincent et al. (2020).
-MRV: daily Maximum Recommended Values, DV: Daily Values
+MRV daily maximum recommended values, DV daily values